Jordan-Lee-Entertainment/elixire/docs/influxdb/README.md

 - files uploaded per hour
 - size of the entire images/ folder (calculated via the database, not fully correct)
 - user counts
+- how many "tries" were made to generate a given shortname

 # working with per-second metrics in the long term